Outgoing Student Mobility for Studies

 All the above-mentioned exam results are valid for the student selection phase at GTU, and students are also obliged to meet the additional language proficiency requirements that may be requested by the universities where they are placed.

-Students who do not yet have a GPA on their GTU transcripts will upload their graduation certificates or transcripts from the previous level of education that they used when applying to our university.
+Students who do not yet have a GPA on their GTU transcripts must upload their graduation certificates or transcripts from the previous level of education that they used when applying to our university.

-Students who have a GPA at GTU do not need to upload their transcripts; their GPA is automatically calculated through the application system.
+Students who have a GTU GPA do not need to upload their transcripts; their GPA is automatically retrieved from the application system.

-Students are responsible for checking the accuracy of their GPA reflected in the system, and in case of any inaccuracies; they should update their GPA from the student-staff approval tab on the application portal.
+Students are responsible for checking the accuracy of their GPA retrieved in the system, and in case of any inaccuracies; they must update their GPA from the student-staff approval tab on the application portal.
 After the updated GPA is approved by our office, students will be able to complete their applications.

 3. Documents Required for Additional Points and/or Additional Grant Support